Knee Surgery & Rehabilitation

-The most common way is from sustaining a direct blow to the front part of the shinbone (tibia), like hitting a dashboard in a car.
+The most common cause of a PCL injury is a direct blow to the front part of the shinbone (tibia), like hitting the knee on a dashboard in a car.
 Another way of tearing the PCL comes from the knee “hyperflexing”, or bending too far while the foot is in an awkward position.

 Knee “hyperextension”, or the knee straightening past its normal limit, is another way to tear the PCL.

 The following symptoms may occur following this injury:

 - Loss of motion, or the ability to fully extend and flex the knee

 When should I see a physician?